Excel VBA: Automate E-mail Content Extraction from Outlook

 Outlook Configuration

-In Outlook, create a sub-folder named Automation within the default Inbox to collect relevant e-mails.
-You can use an Outlook rule to automatically move these e-mails into the sub-folder.
-Keeping the e-mails in a separate folder helps reduce the VBA search effort.
-In this example, the sub-folder name Automation and its location in the default inbox are hard-coded.
-If the folder is created elsewhere, you will need to adjust the code accordingly.
+In Outlook, create a subfolder named Automation within the default Inbox to collect relevant e-mails.
+An Outlook rule can be used to automatically move these e-mails into the subfolder.
+In this example, the subfolder name Automation and its location in the default inbox are hard-coded.
+If the folder is created elsewhere, the code will need to be adjusted accordingly.

 Enable Libraries

-To use this function, you must enable the Microsoft Outlook 16.0 Object Library (used to access and manipulate Outlook) and Microsoft HTML Object Library (used to traverse structured HTML).
-The version number varies based on the installed version of Microsoft Excel.
+This function requires the Microsoft Outlook 16.0 Object Library (used to access and manipulate Outlook) and Microsoft HTML Object Library (used to traverse structured HTML) to be enabled.

 1. From the Developer ribbon in Microsoft Excel, click Visual Basic.